Actor-Relational Database Systems: A Manifesto: Modularity and Encapsulation using Logical Actors

-\manfeature{Actor Lifetime Management}{feat:actor:names} Since the programming model exposes primitives for specifying application-defined logical actors, a natural question is whether the application needs to manage the life cycle of these actors.
+Since the programming model exposes primitives for specifying application-defined logical actors, a natural question is whether the application needs to manage the life cycle of these actors.
 Traditionally, actor models have exposed actor lifetime management to the application.
-However, an actor database system can either choose to manage actor lifetime itself or delegate it to the application by selecting any of the following mechanisms:
+However, an actor-relational database system can either choose to manage actor lifetime itself or delegate it to the application by selecting any of the following mechanisms:

 (1)~\emph{Dynamic Actor Creation}: Similarly to dynamic memory allocation, the application can be given the control to create and destroy logical actors dynamically.
 An attempt to create a duplicate logical actor or to destroy a non-existent logical actor must be signaled by appropriate errors.
 This policy is similar to the model supported by existing actor language runtimes, such as Akka~\cite{akka-web-documentation} or Erlang~\cite{Armstrong07:Erlang,erlang-web-documentation}.